 Leaving tar bound material undisturbed is acceptable without testing for leachate potential - it therefore never becomes waste and is the highest level in the waste hierarchy and the preferred methodology (economically and environmentally).
 Leachate testing is required if the material is to be disposed of in landfill.
-The leaching properties, as required by the appropriate WAC test, would then need to be established.
+The leaching properties, as required by the appropriate waste acceptance criteria (WAC) test, would then need to be established.